 Re-pecking or re-painting does not restore a petroglyph or pictograph, it destroys the original.
 DO NOT add your own marks to the images.
 The introduction of graffiti destroys the petroglyphs and is disrespectful to contemporary Native Americans and their ancestors.

 Note: Photography for personal use does not require a permit.
 Commercial photography does require a permit.

 All archaeological and historic sites within Petroglyph National Monument are protected by a number of laws and regulations including the Antiquities Act, the National Historic Preservation Act, and the Archaeological Resources Protection Act.
 These and other laws prohibit digging, removing artifacts, damaging and defacing archaeological resources in national parks, and provide felony and/or misdemeanor prosecution with imprisonment up to ten years and fines up to $100,000.

 If you see people vandalizing or disturbing archeological sites or petroglyphs, please report it as soon as possible by calling Petroglyph National Monument Law Enforcement at 505-899-0205 or the City of Albuquerque Open Space Division Dispatch at 505-873-6632.

 While visiting the national monument consider yourself a guest in someone's home and act appropriately.
 Native Americans today consider the entire national monument to be a sacred landscape.
 Like other places of worship throughout the world, the area demands respect and care.

 We encourage you to respect the beliefs of the descendants of those who carved the images on the rocks.
 The petroglyphs within the park are sacred to many people living in the area today.
 Out of respect and consideration of present day peoples, we currently do not post any images on our website or place any images in our publications that display the human form.
 We would encourage you not to use the images for commercial purposes.

-Thanks for your cooperation, and we hope you enjoy your Visit.
+Thank you for your cooperation and we hope you enjoy your visit to Petroglyph National Monument.